jessehouwing/azure-pipelines-msbuild-helper-task/README.md

 # Description

-This extension contains a single task that helps you setup your MsBuild commandline parameters for common actions
+This extension contains a single task that helps you setup your MsBuild commandline parameters for common actions.

+Configure the task however you want and then add the following value to the MsBuild or Visual Studio Build task:

+> **MsBuild Arguments**: `$(MsBuildAdditionalArguments)`

 # Preview Notice